 Emily Weiskopf’s interdisciplinary work explores the notion of various inter-connections in which we partake in consciously and unconsciously.
 She is interested in translating this by using line as extension of interweaving waves of energy that transmutes into real form.
 Her large-scale and site-specific works reflect both the surroundings and their context while asking the viewer to consider personal relevance to the power of infrastructure within our lives.
 Through imagination and selective perception she sees her work as metaphors to our relationship with the world around us – which is also what makes them personal.

-Working freehanded, I often employ unconventional techniques in a laborious approach by mixing a wide range of materials such as aluminum, plaster, cement, dry oxides, and dyes with methods from printmaking, sculpture and drawing to employ a multifaceted tactile surface and approach resisting categorization.
-Scientifically, she explores methodical modes in composition and execution while always inviting the spontaneity of the inherent properties of the material to create unplanned nuances that reflect, inspire, translate and guide the natural course of her actions.
+Working freehanded, I often employ unconventional techniques and implementing a wide range of materials such as aluminum, plaster, cement, dry oxides, and dyes with methods from printmaking, sculpture and drawing to employ a multifaceted tactile surface, resisting categorization.